openxc/vi-firmware/docs/definitions/mappings.rst

 Signal Set Name
 ===============

-Each JSON mapping file defins a "signal set," and it should have a name.
+Each JSON mapping file defines a "signal set," and it should have a name.
 Typically this identifies a particular model year vehicle, or possibly a broader vehicle platform.
 The ``name`` field is required.